cancervariants/fusion-representation/docs/source/nomenclature.rst

 General Rules
 @@@@@@@@@@@@@
 1. All components are joined together by the double-colon (``::``) operator.
+ a.
 Additional rules apply for sub-components of :ref:`regulatory-components`.
  #.
+A hyphen (``-``) operator may be used when describing a read-through transcript at the gene level
+    (see :ref:`gene-components`).
-When describing :ref:`chimeric-fusions`, structural components are ordered in 5' to 3' orientation with respect
-   to the transcribed gene product.
+2. When describing :ref:`chimeric-fusions`, structural components are ordered in 5' to 3' orientation with respect to the transcribed gene product.
 #.
 When describing :ref:`regulatory-fusions`, the regulatory element is indicated first (e.g. reg_e\@GATA2::EVI1).
 #.
 When describing :ref:`chimeric-fusions` by :ref:`junction-components` (in lieu of full
    :ref:`Transcript Segment Components <transcript-segment-component>`), the 5' fusion partner junction must be the first component, and the 3' fusion partner junction must be the last component.
 #.
 Throughout the nomenclature components, some information may be provided optionally.
 In these cases, the optional
    text is :opt:`colored orange` and may be omitted.